Murder of Marion Parker: Ransom demands

 In another of the successive telegrams, it was indicated that "no one will ever see the girl again except the angels in heaven."
 This letter, signed "Fate," also had the word "Θάνατος," Greek for "death," written at the top.
-Through the telegram correspondence, a meeting location was established in the late hours of December 16 for Perry Parker to exchange the ransom.
-Prior to departing, Perry recorded the serial numbers of each of the bills so they could be identified when used in future exchanges, allowing authorities to track the kidnapper.
-This first attempt by Perry to deliver the ransom failed when the kidnapper realized that police had followed Perry and were monitoring the anticipated exchange; the kidnapper failed to appear while Perry waited at the location for several hours.
+Through the telegram correspondence, a meeting location was established in the late hours of December 16 for Perry to exchange the ransom.
+Prior to departing, he recorded the serial numbers of each of the bills so they could be identified when used in future exchanges, allowing authorities to track the kidnapper.
+This first attempt by Perry to deliver the ransom failed when the kidnapper realized that police had followed Perry and were monitoring the anticipated exchange.
+The kidnapper failed to appear while Perry waited at the location for several hours.

-Throughout the next day, December 17, the Parker home received numerous further telegrams from the kidnapper, the first of which scolded Perry over the national press attention that Marion's kidnapping had received, as well as for allowing police to spy upon their planned exchange; in the telegram, the kidnapper indicated that December 17 was the "last day" before he would kill Marion.
+Throughout the next day, December 17, the Parker home received numerous further telegrams from the kidnapper, the first of which scolded Perry over the national press attention that Marion's kidnapping had received, as well as for allowing police to spy upon their planned exchange.
+In the telegram, the kidnapper indicated that December 17 was the "last day" before he would kill Marion.
 An attached letter, written in Marion's handwriting, pleaded to her father to follow the ransom demands without police involvement.
 After consulting with authorities, Perry was given permission to meet with the kidnapper alone and without police monitoring, out of fear for his daughter's life.

 Two further telegrams were sent to the Parker house on the afternoon of December 17.
-The first, signed "Fox–Fate," began: "P.M.
+The first, signed "Fox–Fate," began, "P.M.
 Parker: Please recover your senses.
 I want your money rather than to kill your child.
 But so far you have given me no other alternative."
-The following telegram, signed simply "Fate," read: "Fox is my name.
+The following telegram, signed simply "Fate," read, "Fox is my name.
 Very sly you know.
 Set no traps.
 I'll watch for them.
 Get this straight!
 Remember that life hangs by a thread.
 I have a Gillette ready and am able to handle the situation."